codenamewei/nlp-playground/docs/general_notes.md

    - **BART/T5-like**
     - also called seq-to-seq Transformer models
     - sequence to sequence - map a fixed-length input with a fixed-length output where the length of the input and output may differ
+- Content vector between encoder and decoder may have a size of 256, 512 or 1024.
+- 2 reaons why attention better than classic seq-2-seq model
+  1. The _encoder_ passed a lot more data to the _decoder_.
+Instead of passing the last hidden state of the encoding stage, the encoder passes all the hidden states to the decoder
+  2. Attention _decoder_ does extra steps between producing its output: concatenate the softmax ouput of context vector with the hidden state at current stage of decoder.

 ## Language Model
 - What is language model?